 - Talk starts at 7:00 p.m., with seating for Cool Activities volunteers.
 It is recommended that participants begin closing down their displays at 6:40 p.m.
 Participant displays and tables are supervised by ESI staff during the talk.

-- Talk ends at 8:15 p.m. after Q & A (times may vary depending on speaker).
+- Talk ends at 8:15 p.m. after Q & A (times may vary depending on the speaker).

 Interested in leading a talk?

-Our speakers are leading Science, Technology, Engineering and Math professionals, passionate about research and excellent communicators.
+Our speakers are leading Science, Technology, Engineering, and Math professionals and science communicators, passionate about research and excellent communicators.
 Talks typically have 500 – 1,000+ attendees, consisting of the general public, K-12 teachers, students and parents, university students, faculty, and staff, and the general public.
 Please see our list of expectations for presenters.
 Thank you for working with ESI on an engaging science event!